awsdocs/amazon-cloudfront-developer-guide/doc_source/RequestAndResponseBehaviorS3Origin.md

 # Request and Response Behavior for Amazon S3 Origins<a name="RequestAndResponseBehaviorS3Origin"></a>

+**Topics**
 + [How CloudFront Processes and Forwards Requests to Your Amazon S3 Origin Server](#RequestBehaviorS3Origin)
 + [How CloudFront Processes Responses from Your Amazon S3 Origin Server](#ResponseBehaviorS3Origin)

 ## How CloudFront Processes and Forwards Requests to Your Amazon S3 Origin Server<a name="RequestBehaviorS3Origin"></a>

-For information about how CloudFront processes viewer requests and forwards the requests to your Amazon S3 origin, see the applicable topic:
+This topic contains information about how CloudFront processes viewer requests and forwards the requests to your Amazon S3 origin\.

+**Topics**
 + [Caching Duration and Minimum TTL](#RequestS3Caching)
 + [Client IP Addresses](#RequestS3IPAddresses)
 + [Conditional GETs](#RequestS3ConditionalGETs)